Kristýna Plíšková: 2010

-Plíšková won her first ITF title in May at Kurume, beating her sister in the final.
+Plíšková won her first title in May at the Kurume Cup in Japan, beating her sister in the final.
 At the Prague Open, she lost to the fifth seed Anabel Medina Garrigues in the first round.
 In doubles, she and her sister lost to Klaudia Jans and Alicja Rosolska in the opening round.
-She then played her first senior Grand Slam event at the US Open.
-She defeated Lauren Albanese and Arantxa Rus, but then lost to Lourdes Domínguez Lino in the final qualifying round.
+She then played her first ladies' major event at the US Open and defeated Lauren Albanese and Arantxa Rus, before losing to Lourdes Domínguez Lino in the final qualifying round.

 2011

 Plíšková was given a wildcard into the qualifying rounds of Wimbledon.
-She defeated all three of her opponents to qualify for her first career senior Grand Slam tournament.
+She defeated all three of her opponents to enter her first career main draw of a Grand Slam tournament.

 2012

 Plíšková qualified for the Wimbledon Championships and won her first Grand Slam main-draw match against Polona Hercog.
 However, in round two, she lost to 24th seed Francesca Schiavone, in straight sets.
 She then qualified for the US Open where she upset 18th seed Julia Görges in the first round; but again, failed to make it past the second round, losing to Mandy Minella.